 These days, Mexico tours have the chance to showcase a vibrant culture that changed heavily after the arrival and conquest by the Spanish in the 16th century.
 Many Spanish colonial buildings remain in the largest cities such as Mexico City or Guadalajara, but even in the smaller places one can find a display of baroque flavour in towns such as Oaxaca, discover a truly 17th century classic town in San Miguel de Allende, while discovering places such as Morelia that have retained the atmosphere of a European cathedral town.

 These cities also become rich destinations for festivals such as the Dia de los Muertos, or 'Day of the Dead.'
 Each year, from Oct.
 31 to Nov.
 2, villagers throughout Mexico empty out of their homes and into local cemeteries to welcome the souls of their dearly departed.
 There are bouquets of marigolds and candles as far as the eye can see, and gravestones are cleaned and festooned with flowers.
 Families don embroidered indigenous dresses for feasts, for which they cook their deceased relatives' favourite foods.

 With a cuisine that is favoured in all corners of the world, Mexico tours have the chance to taste fresh and local recipes that vary across the country.
 Whether sampling the chilli filled sauces or homemade salsas with fresh seafood, slow roasted porks, vegetable tortillas, this is a cuisine that is hard to get enough of.

-Whether discovering Mexico for the first time, or discovering an authentic side you didn't know existed, Mexico tours offer the chance to see a vibrant culture, fascinating history and a charm that you'll want to return to again and again.
+Whether discovering Mexico for the first time, or discovering an authentic side you did not know existed, Mexico tours offer the chance to see a vibrant culture, fascinating history and a charm that you will want to return to again and again.